Photo by Jamie Rubeis

 Mix solids and patterns.

-Tip from Chelsie Cannon: “Mix patterns and solids to give visual interest.
-And throw on some layers, too!
+Tip from Chelsie Cannon: “Mix patterns and solids to give visual interest in photos.
+Throw on some layers, too!
 I always advise my clients to dress in different patterns.
-In this photo, mom wanted a simple black dress (which looks gorgeous), so I suggested she put different patterns on the rest of the family.
-And I love that the size of the patterns are different: small check, large plaid, and large polka dots.
-To pull it all together, the daughter has on a solid cardigan to add a layer.
-It all works together perfectly!”
+In this photo, mom chose a solid bright dress (which looks gorgeous), so I suggested she put different patterns on the rest of the family.
+I love that the sizes of the patterns are different: large stripes on dad, a small subtle print on baby boy’s shirt, and mom has a little embroidered detail on her dress.
+Then, the baby has on overalls to add a nice layer.
+It all works together perfectly!“

 Tip from Meghan Doll: “Keep patterns to a minimum.
 Consider playing with textures instead.
 We want your family to be the star!
 The clothing should coordinate, not take over.”